-Detailed magnetic survey (gradiometry) was used as an efficient and effective method of locating archaeological anomalies.
+Given the potential for medieval and prehistoric archaeology detailed magnetic survey (gradiometry) was used as an efficient and effective method of locating a wide range of archaeological anomalies.
 More information regarding this technique is included in Appendix A.

 2.8 Processing, presentation and interpretation of results